The Phil Silvers Show: Cast

 Bilko's right-hand men were Cpl.
 Rocco Barbella (Harvey Lembeck) and Cpl.
 Steve Henshaw (Allan Melvin), and his long-suffering superior was Col. John T. Hall (Paul Ford).
 Bilko's motorpool platoon included Herbie Faye (a former burlesque crony of Silvers) as Cpl.
 Sam Fender, Maurice Gosfield as Pvt.
 Duane Doberman, Billy Sands as Pvt.
 Dino Paparelli, Mickey Freeman as diminutive Pvt.
 Fielding Zimmerman, Tige Andrews (billed under his given name, Tiger Andrews) as Pvt.
 Gander, Jack Healy as the tough-talking Pvt.
 Mullen, Maurice Brenner as Pvt.
 Irving Fleischman, Karl Lukas as Pvt.
-Stash Kadowski, former boxer Walter Cartier as botany fiend Pvt.
-Claude Dillingham, and Terry Carter as African-American Pvt.
-Sugarman, at a time when American society was still largely segregated.
-Other characters included Hope Sansberry as Mrs. Hall, Harry Clark as camp cook Sgt.
-Stanley Sowici, succeeded after Clark's death by burlesque comic Joe E. Ross as Sgt.
+Stash Kadowski, former middleweight boxer Walter Cartier as botany fiend Pvt.
+Claude Dillingham (in season one), Bernie Fein as Pvt.
+Gomez, P.Jay Sidney as Pvt.
+Palmer and Terry Carter as Pvt.
+Sugarman.
+Sidney and Carter (and Billie Allen, who played WAC Billie) were African American and regularly appeared in the series at a time when American society (and television) was largely segregated.
+The Army was desegregated under President Harry Truman.

+Other recurring characters included Hope Sansberry as Mrs. Hall, Harry Clark as camp cook Sgt.
+Stanley Sowici; after Clark's death the role of cook was played by burlesque comic Joe E. Ross as Sgt.
 Rupert Ritzik; Beatrice Pons as loud-mouthed Mrs. Ritzik, Ned Glass as quartermaster Sgt.
 Andy Pendleton, Jimmy Little as Sgt.
-Francis Grover, Nicholas Saunders as Hall's adjutant Captain Barker and John Gibson as an unnamed Chaplain that Sgt.
+Francis Grover, Nicholas Saunders as Hall's adjutant Captain Barker, and John Gibson as an unnamed Chaplain that Sgt.
 Bilko addressed as "Padre".
 Some episodes gave Bilko a romantic interest, Elisabeth Fraser as Sgt.
 Joan Hogan.

 The series frequently featured so many secondary cast members, with so many speaking parts, that the show ultimately became too expensive to sustain.
 It was this factor more than any significant decline in ratings that led to the show's demise in 1959.
-Though The Phil Silvers Show was never a huge ratings magnet, it was considered the top television comedy of its time.
-The show was Emmy Award-nominated for both Comedy Writing and Best Series in all four of its seasons, winning both awards in 1956, 1957, and 1958.
+The show was nominated for Emmy Awards for both Comedy Writing and Best Series in all four of its seasons, winning both awards in 1956, 1957, and 1958.
 The series received nine other nominations during its run, with Silvers winning one individual Emmy for his performance and Nat Hiken winning one for direction.
 As Silvers later recalled, "We went out at our height."

 Guest stars included Alan Alda, Bea Arthur, Orson Bean, Peggy Cass, Dick Cavett, Arthur Duncan, Constance Ford, Eric Fleming, Dodie Goodman, Fred Gwynne, Bob Hastings, Paul Lynde, Julie Newmar, Tom Poston, Charlotte Rae, Paul Reed, Darryl Richard, Mark Rydell, Suzanne Storrs and Dick Van Dyke, then near the beginning of their careers.
 Later episodes used a wealth of veteran Hollywood character actors, including Harold Huber, Margaret Hamilton, Marjorie Gateson, Natalie Schafer and Frank Albertson.

 George Kennedy was the show's US Army technical adviser; he had roles as a military policeman in several episodes.